Medvedev91/timeto.me/README.md

 # Checklists

-**The most important is how checklists work with repeating tasks.**
+**The most important is HOW checklists work WITH repeating tasks.**

 In fact, checklists are an addition to repeating tasks.